How to get rid of oily hair

 5. Wake Up and Wash

-So don't let greasy hair weigh down your look.
+So don't let oiliness weigh down your look.
 Now you know how to get rid of oily hair, you can get your locks back in balance and feeling fresh.